 Introduction to Cloudways

-Cloudways does not host your sites directly on their servers instead it is hosted with one of their hosting infrastructure partners, i.e., DigitalOcean, Linode, Google Cloud Platform, Amazon Web Services, Vultr, and Kyup.
-In addition to managed WordPress hosting, they also offer managed Magento, Drupal, Joomla and Prestashop hosting.
-Cloudways is also well-known for their reliability, performance and 24/7 live chat support for all its customers.
+Cloudways does not host your sites directly on their servers instead it is hosted with one of their hosting infrastructure partners, i.e., DigitalOcean, Linode, Google Cloud Platform, Amazon Web Services, and Vultr.
+In addition to managed WordPress hosting, they also offer managed Magento, Drupal, Joomla, and Prestashop hosting.
+Cloudways is also well-known for its reliability, performance and 24/7 live chat support for all its customers.

 Before you can start choosing your server, selecting your application and deploying it, you will be needing a Cloudways account.
 Why don’t you go ahead and get one? (no credit card required + free trial)

 Click on the START FREE button and it will launch the sign-up wizard.

 Once you have created your free account on Cloudways, it is time to choose your server and install WordPress.
 Log in to your Cloudways account and launch a server for your site.

 Cloudways currently offers four different selection of WordPress: A Cloudways optimized version, WordPress with WooCommerce, WordPress Multisite and a clean WordPress installation (a default WordPress).
 It is highly recommended to choose the first option because, with optimized installation, you get a free WordPress cache plugin called Breeze.

 The next step is to name your application and server as I named “My WordPress”.
 Although it is just for your reference and will affect this tutorial if you choose any other name.